shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/4_Python_Environments_and_Packages.md

 ## Introduction

 In P3, you installed Python and briefly met `pip`.
-In Article 1 through 7, you've seen `requirements.txt` files appear in nearly every project, and commands like `pip install -r requirements.txt` used without much explanation.
-This article slows down and properly explains all of it — because once you understand **packages**, **virtual environments**, and **`requirements.txt`**, a huge chunk of "why didn't this work" confusion disappears for good.
+In Article 1 through 7, you will see `requirements.txt` files appear in nearly every project, and commands like `pip install -r requirements.txt` used without much explanation.
+This article slows down and properly explains all of it because once you understand **packages**, **virtual environments**, and **`requirements.txt`**, a huge chunk of "why didn't this work" confusion disappears for good.

-By the end of this article, you'll understand exactly why every serious Python project — including every ML project in this series — is built around these three ideas, and you'll be able to set one up confidently for any new project.
+By the end of this article, you'll understand exactly why every serious Python project including every ML project in this series is built around these three ideas, and you'll be able to set one up confidently for any new project.

 ---